kpitikaris/RTXGI-UE-5.7-Plugin/README.md

-This is an attempt to bring RTXGI to 5.7.
-The plugin runs, but there is still a problem with the old shaders—most likely, they need to be rewritten to match SM6 raytracing bind tables.
+This is an unofficial effort to bring the RTX plugin to 5.7 and there might be issues.

 # RTXGI Unreal Engine Plugin